-- The ECL in accordance with IFRS 9. - The amount initially recognised less, where appropriate, cumulative amortisation recognised in accordance with IFRS 15.
+- The expected credit loss (ECL) in accordance with IFRS 9; or - the amount initially recognised less, where appropriate, cumulative amortisation recognised in accordance with IFRS 15.

 The ECLs are a probability weighted estimate of credit losses (the cash shortfalls) over the expected life of the guarantee.
-Accordingly, the cash shortfalls are the expected payments to reimburse the holder for a credit loss that it incurs less any amounts that the company expects to receive from the holder, debtor or any other party.
+Accordingly, the cash shortfalls are the expected payments to reimburse the holder for a credit loss that it incurs less any amounts that the Company expects to receive from the holder, debtor or any other party.